Vulkathunha-Gammon Ranges National Park: The national park

+Fauna

 Mammals

-The national park is situated south of the dingo fence, meaning it is situated in that area, where dingoes prosecuted and usually rare or absent.
+The national park is situated south of the dingo fence, meaning it is situated in the area where dingoes are persecuted and thus usually rare or absent.
 Wild dogs and foxes are poisoned regularly in the national park.
-Among the animals, which are protected in the national park, is the yellow-footed rock wallaby.
+Among the animals which are protected in the national park is the yellow-footed rock wallaby.

 One problem plaguing the national park (as with all the Flinders) is feral goats, which are capable of traversing the rugged stony terrain, and which, thanks to the lack of predators, flourish.
 These introduced animals are pests due to the damage their hoofs do to the ground, and the vegetation they consume.
 The population in the national park has been reduced by means of hunters staking out waterholes and helicopters picking off animals on the ridge-tops: the help of the local sporting shooters' association has been employed in managing the problem.
 Undergrowth vegetation has improved markedly in recent years, presumably reflecting reduced numbers.
 Large-scale baiting programs carried out as part of Operation Bounceback have reduced the number of foxes in the national park.
 Rabbit numbers have declined by approximately 85% since the introduction of the rabbit calicivirus.